Secondary Service Connection for Agent Orange VA Claims

 Agent Orange Presumptive Conditions

-The following conditions have been identified by VA as “presumptive diseases” related to Agent Orange exposure:
+The following conditions have been identified by VA as “presumptive diseases” related to Agent Orange exposure (though veterans should note that this list is subject to change based on any new presumptions that VA adds):

 - Bladder cancer